 The Biraja Temple is a historic Hindu temple located in Jajpur.
-The present temple was built during the 13th century.
+The present temple was built during the 13th Century.
 The principal idol is Devi Durga, who is worshiped as Viraja (Girija).
-After Jagannath Dham (Shreekshetra), it is the second highest pilgrimage destination in Odisha known as Biraja Kshetra.
+After Jagannath Dham (Shreekshetra), this is the second highest pilgrimage destination in Odisha known as Biraja Kshetra.

-Mahavinayak temple is a major center of pilgrimage and one of the oldest Ganesha temples in Odisha and also a major shaiva pitha or centres of Odisha.
+Mahavinayak temple is a major center of pilgrimage and one of the oldest Ganesha temples in Odisha and also a major Shaiva Pitha or centers of Odisha.
 It is a place of both mythological and historical importance.
-This sculpture (i.e. the Mahavinayak temple) has been constructed by the kings of Keshari Dynasty of Orissa during the 12th century and later it became the center of worship of Darpan King.
+This sculpture (i.e. the Mahavinayak temple) has been constructed by the kings of Keshari Dynasty of Odisha during the 12th century and later it became the center of worship of Darpan King.

 Visit famous and great Budhhist attraction and Budhhist history of sculptures at Ratnagiri, Udayagiri and Lalitgiri.
 These are also famous as the name of “Dimond Triangle” of Odisha.